Temporary reliefs and exemptions

 - £18,000 from 1st April 2010 to 31st March 2011;

 - Properties where occupation is prohibited by law.

 - Properties empty due to action taken by the crown or by any public or local authority, either to prevent occupation or to acquire the property e.g. a compulsory purchase order has been made.

-Further information can be found at Exempted buildings and empty buildings relief
+For more details, visit: Exempted buildings and empty buildings relief .

 Partly Occupied Property Relief (Section 44a)

 A ratepayer is usually liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied